ONE-ON-ONE MENTORSHIP

 A COMMUNITY TO GROW ALONGSIDE

-The program aims to encourage actors to begin thinking as artists—inviting them to ask deeper questions of themselves, their peers, and the industry, while cultivating a dedication to process, artistic integrity, and defining their own set of values to work from over the course of their career.
+The program encourages actors to begin thinking as artists—inviting them to ask deeper questions of themselves, their peers, and the industry, while cultivating a dedication to process, artistic integrity, and defining their own set of values to work from over the course of their career.

 The Actors Center has long stood as a beacon for creative and artistic development.
-This new program builds upon the diverse, intergenerational, and interdisciplinary dynamic of our existing Resident Company.
-It takes what we do exceptionally well and offers it to a new demographic for the first time, empowering artists to forge careers that are not only successful, but sustainable and deeply fulfilling.
-It’s an exciting opportunity for a group of actors to deepen their understanding of themselves and their artistic point of view, ensuring that they emerge not only as skilled performers, but as thoughtful individuals, generous collaborators, and visionary creatives, primed to shape the future of the arts.
+This program builds upon the diverse, intergenerational, and interdisciplinary dynamic of our existing Resident Company.
+It takes what we do exceptionally well and offers it to a new demographic, empowering artists to forge careers that are not only successful, but sustainable and deeply fulfilling.
+It’s an exciting opportunity for actors to deepen their understanding of themselves and their artistic point of view, ensuring that they emerge not only as skilled performers, but as thoughtful individuals, generous collaborators, and visionary creatives, primed to shape the future of the arts.

 Application Deadline